joocer/wasure/README.md

 # wasure
 finding the things you've forgetten about

-A tool which makes use of Open Source and Public datasets to identify third and fourth party dependencies.
+A tool which makes use of Open Source and Public datasets to identify third and fourth party dependencies specifically to identify ones which could be abused.

 ### Scanners